-- Uplift First Nations' rights, self-determination, and knowledge systems within federal, provincial, and territorial climate action; - Promote First Nations solutions to the climate crisis, grounded in their rights, selfdetermination, and knowledge systems; and - Call for urgent and transformative climate action in line with the First Nations-in-Assembly Declaration of a First Nations Climate Emergency.
+- Uplift First Nations' knowledge systems, rights, and self-determination within federal, provincial, and territorial climate action; - Promote First Nations solutions to the climate crisis, grounded in their knowledge systems, rights, and self-determination; and - Call for urgent and transformative climate action in line with the First Nations-in-Assembly Declaration of a First Nations Climate Emergency.

-In the coming pages, the Strategy introduces the First Nations Climate Lens, the conceptual foundation for the AFN National Climate Strategy.
-Using the First Nations Climate Lens as the foundation, we then discuss seven opportunities for action to immediately advance and support First Nations Climate Leadership:
+In the coming pages, the Strategy introduces the First Nations Climate Lens (further elaborated in Section 2), the conceptual foundation for the AFN National Climate Strategy.
+Using the First Nations Climate Lens as the foundation, we then discuss seven opportunities for action to immediately advance and elevate First Nations Climate Leadership:

-- 1. Prioritize First Nations Knowledge Systems, health, languages, cultures, and spiritualities. - 2.
-Recognize, respect, and position First Nations Inherent jurisdiction and right to self-determination as central to climate decision-making at all levels. - 3.
-Address capacity needs to support First Nations governance and their role as climate leaders. - 4.
-Ensure First Nations self-sufficiency in food, water, and energy. - 5.
-Close the natural and build infrastructure gap.
+- 1. Prioritize First Nations Knowledge Systems, health, languages, cultures, and spiritualities.

+- 2. Recognize, respect, and position First

+Nations Inherent jurisdiction and right to

+self-determination as central to climate

+decision-making at all levels.

+- Address capacity needs to support First Nations governance and their role as climate leaders.